kagabuisa/sales-dashboard/README.md

 ## Important Notes

+- The dashboard reads directly from MySQL.
+The `/api/months` endpoint is cached in-memory and clears on server restart.
 - The sync uses `modified` for incremental loads so back-dated records are picked up.
 Each table uses a stable cursor `(modified, name)` to avoid stalling on ties.
-- The sync stores the full MySQL row in `raw` JSONB for each record.

 ## Troubleshooting

-- `Cannot find module 'pg'` → run `npm install`.
+- `Cannot find module 'lru-cache'` → run `npm install`.
-- Empty charts → check the sync ran and Postgres tables have data.
+- Empty charts → check MySQL credentials and table/column names.
 - Wrong profit → confirm `tabItem.cost` is correct.